Order-invariant measures on causal sets: Extremal order-invariant measures

 \end{theorem}

-\begin{proof} Since $(\Omega, \cF)$ is Borel, and complete and separable with respect to the product topology discussed in Section~\ref{sec:csp}, it is thus {\it standard Borel} in the terminology of Georgii~\cite{Georgii}.
-Then by Theorem~(4.A11) in~\cite{Georgii}, $(\Omega, \cF)$ has a {\it countable core} $\cC$, i.e., a countable collection of sets in $\cF$ with the following properties: \begin{itemize} \item[(i)] $\cC$ generates $\cF$, and is a $\pi$-system, \item[(ii)] whenever $(\nu^k)$ is a sequence of probability measures such that $\nu^k(E)$ converges for all $E\in \cC$, then there is a (unique) probability measure $\hat\nu$ on $(\Omega, \cF)$ such that $\hat\nu(E) = \lim_{k\to \infty} \nu^k(E)$ for all $E \in \cC$. \end{itemize}
+\begin{pf} Since $(\Omega, \cF)$ is Borel, and complete and separable with respect to the product topology discussed in Section~\ref{sec:csp}, it is thus \textit{standard Borel} in the terminology of Georgii~\cite{Georgii}.
+Then by Theorem~(4.A11) in~\cite{Georgii}, $(\Omega, \cF)$ has a \textit{countable core} $\cC$, that is, a countable collection of sets in $\cF$ with the following properties: \begin{longlist}[(ii)] \item[(i)] $\cC$ generates $\cF$, and is a $\pi$-system, \item[(ii)] whenever $(\nu^k)$ is a sequence of probability measures such that $\nu^k(E)$ converges for all $E\in\cC$, then there is a (unique) probability measure $\hat\nu$ on $(\Omega, \cF)$ such that $\hat\nu(E) = \lim_{k\to\infty} \nu^k(E)$ for all $E \in\cC$. \end{longlist}

 Let $\cC$ be a countable core in $\cF$, and let